calebweldon/UFC-elo-app/README.md

   </a>
   <p><i>Click the link above to be redirected to the website</i></p>

   <p>The UFC meets the elo ranking system (popularized by chess).
-This project combines two of my interests into cloud-deployed web app.</p>
+This project combines two of my interests into a cloud-deployed web app.</p>
 </div>
 <hr>